 We’re weird.
 I’m okay with that.
 No, really, I mean it.
 I’m glad we’re weird.
 It is one of the big reasons you check us out every day.
 But why are we that way?
 Why do we choose to look at “normal” and go the other way?
 Why do we drive cars we can actually afford instead of having payments?
 Why do we do most of our own construction projects?
 Why do we need important equipment like these riggings for wire choker?
 In other words – why do we do things that “normal” people don’t do?
 Today, I’ll fill you in.

 With very few exceptions, the people who are debt free got there because they made it a priority.
 We made paying off debt a big priority and avoiding it thereafter an even bigger priority.

 I’m not going to lie – I want expensive stuff.
 I have a thing for nice pens and watches.
 I lust after a beautiful Mont Blanc when I see it and I would love to have a nice Breitling or Rolex.
-You probably didn’t know that, considering I write with whatever pen is handy and my fanciest way to figure out the time is with a Seiko I bought on a trip to Russia years ago.
-No matter how much I like really fancy things, I just can’t make myself buy them.
+You probably didn’t know that, considering I write with whatever pen is handy and my fanciest way to figure out the time is with an Apple Watch that’s about three series behind the current version.
+No matter how much I like really fancy things, I just can’t make myself buy them for the most part.
 They’re really nice and if you want to buy me one, I wouldn’t complain and would even write a nice thank-you note (insert subliminal hint here).
 But I’m not going to spend my cash on such things.

 We made living debt-free a priority and these luxury items don’t fit (for now) in the scheme of our priorities.